 The next week, I was on a plane from London to the Dominican Republic.
-Upon arriving at the lavish set that had been built on a secluded beach by a crew of over 200, I realized that millions had been spent by the network: salaries, travel, accommodation, writers, props, electricians, camera operators, booms, the director, and the fees each of us were paid.
+Upon arriving at the lavish set, which had been built on a secluded beach by a crew of more than 200, I realized that millions had been spent by the network: salaries, travel, accommodation, writers, props, electricians, camera operators, booms, the director, and the fees each of us were paid.
 And here I was, sporting a shit-eating grin with an all-expense paid holiday to the Caribbean with the bonus of television exposure.

-My fellow female castmates were loud and posturing Bacchanalians who ranged from a glamour model to a porn star who specialized in anal.
+My fellow female cast mates were loud and posturing bacchanalians who ranged from a glamour model to a porn star specializing in anal.
 Hard butts and fake breasts abounded.
-The male cast included misogynistic footballers and an alpha male gangsta rapper.
+The male cast included misogynistic footballers and an alpha-male gangsta rapper.
 Think of the rebellion!
 Our show was hosted by Steve Jones, who would later find fame in America as the host of X Factor and Entertainment Tonight.

 For First Dates, once again, I was bored, and I already knew that Channel 4 employs fucktards, so when I heard they were casting for their second season, I immediately filled out their questionnaire and sent in a pouty selfie.
 First Dates is a popular fly-on-the-wall series that pairs two strangers on a dinner date in the hopes that sparks will fly or heads will roll.
 I bluffed my way through two on-camera auditions, spoon-feeding them Velveeta one-liners.
-Unlike WWRTW where I was cast in the entire eight-episode season, I knew I would only be cast in one FD episode, so I had to bring my A game.
+Unlike WWRTW, which cast me in the entire eight-episode season, I knew I would only be cast in one FD episode, so I had to bring my A-game.

-Social media blew up and Twitter users were threatening to stab me in the face with a fork or rape me in on the street.
+Social media blew up, and Twitter users were threatening to stab me in the face with a fork or rape me in the street.
 I couldn't go anywhere in London without being recognized as "that Canadian bitch."
 Once, I was at a pub in Covent Garden when a crowd gathered around me.
-"I just saw you on television, why did you do that to that poor lad?"
+"I just saw you on television.
+Why did you do that to that poor lad?"
 I shrugged my shoulders and apologized to them for letting them down.
 It was so brutal after a while that I actually began to sport a disguise in public.
 I was the most hated woman in the UK for a time.
 I became an insomniac and a depressive.